oconnor663/jacko.io/posts/snooze.md

 Unfortunately, that's easier said than done.

 [^exception]: We saw an exception above: `stream.next()` returned a future, but
     selecting on it still caused a deadlock.
-We'll get to that.
+That's not specific to `select!`, though, and we can reproduce it with any form of cancellation.
+Here's a version [using a timeout][foo_stream_timeout].
+This is really a problem with `next` itself.
+More on this below.

+[foo_stream_timeout]: playground://snooze_playground/foo_stream_timeout.rs

 Running each future on its own task with [`tokio::spawn`][spawn] is one way to prevent snoozing &mdash; like threads, tasks have a "life of their own" &mdash;
-but it comes with a `'static` bound that clashes with any sort of borrowing.[^arc_mutex] The [`moro`] crate provides a non-`'static` task spawning API similar to [`std::thread::scope`], and it can solve some of these problems.[^moro] But Niko Matsakis' ["case study of pub-sub in mini-redis"][mini_redis] illustrates how `select!` is more flexible than scoped
-tasks: `select!` macro-expands into a `match`, and different `match` arms are allowed to mutate the same variables, while concurrent tasks are not.[^mutate_scrutinees]
+but it comes with a `'static` bound that clashes with any sort of borrowing.[^arc_mutex] The [`moro`] crate provides a non-`'static` task spawning API similar to [`std::thread::scope`], and it can solve many of these problems.[^moro] I recommend it enthusiastically, and I'm surprised it isn't more widely used.
+But `moro` can't replace `select!` entirely.
+Niko Matsakis' ["case study of pub-sub in mini-redis"][mini_redis] discusses a case that only `select!` can handle: it macro-expands into a `match`, and different `match` arms are allowed to mutate the same variables, while concurrent tasks are not.[^mutate_scrutinees]

 [^arc_mutex]: The most common way to fix these errors is by liberally applying